vizdata-f21/project-2-tidy_team/README.md

 necessarily decreased, but rather the possibility that people have developed better methods to prevent death from air pollution.

-Regarding the line plots, our group wanted to compare the raw death rates in North America, Eastern Europe, and Latin America and the Caribbean since we wanted to compare two well-developed regions with a less developed one.
+Regarding the line plots, our group wanted to compare the raw deaths in North America, Eastern Europe, and Latin America and the Caribbean since we wanted to compare two well-developed regions with a less developed one.
 For instance, in 2017, North America had 115000 deaths attributed to air pollution, whereas Eastern Europe and Latin America and the Caribbean had approximately 150000 and 200000, respectively.
 This finding is surprising given that Latin America and the Caribbean have a much smaller population than the other two regions.

 ### Substance Use

 Alcohol use and secondhand smoking provided fascinating insights.
 For instance, from 1990 to 2015, death rates due to secondhand smoking in the US continuously decreased, from 1.14 to 0.87.
-Similarly, Canada’s death rate due to secondhand smoking decreased from 1.29 to 0.93 between 1990 and 2015.
-China and Russia faced the highest death rates due to secondhand smoking, with the latter experiencing continuously rising death rates until 2008, after which death rates started to plateau.
+Similarly, Canada’s death rate due to secondhand smoking decreased from 1.13 to 0.93 between 1990 and 2015.
+China and Russia faced the highest death rates due to secondhand smoking, with the latter experiencing continuously rising death rates until 2008, after which death rates started to decrease

 Alcohol use death rates painted a surprisingly different story.
-Canada and the US in 1990 started with polar opposite deaths of 0.37 and 1.08, respectively.
+Canada and the US in 1990 started with polar opposite death rates of 0.37 and 1.08, respectively.
 However, both countries faced continuously rising death rates, and by 2015, death rates due to alcohol use in Canada and the US were 1.16 and 1.38.
-However, the region with the highest death rates due to alcohol is Eastern Europe, particularly Russia, Romania, and Ukraine, each with a death rate higher than two.
+However, the region with the highest death rates due to alcohol in 2015 was Eastern Europe - particularly Russia, Romania, and Ukraine, each with a death rate higher than two.

-Comparing the three regions mentioned, we can see that Eastern Europe continuously has a more significant number of deaths for alcohol use-related deaths, followed by Latin America and the Caribbean and North America.
+Comparing the three regions mentioned earlier for the line plots, we can see that Eastern Europe continuously has a more significant number of deaths for alcohol use-related deaths, followed by Latin America and the Caribbean and North America.
 Interestingly, the number of alcohol-related deaths for Eastern Europe and Latin America and the Caribbean were roughly the same in 1990; however, by 2017, the disparity was vast (100,000 deaths).

 ### Sanitation